Jabulani-N/holbertonschool-machine_learning/math/calculus/README.md

 * d/dx of xln(x) = ln(x) + 1, having chain ruled  the x*ln(x) by treating "ln(x)" as "k" in the usual derivation formulae, and then adding it to the derivation of x, 1. [citation needed]

+## Tasks

+### Task7

+do not let the second mathematical statement confuse you. it has vital information written in an intimidating way.

+* it is saying `d/dx y = 0` and `d/dy x = 0`.
+This is because if you are not deriving with respect to a given variable, you can treat that variable like a constant.
+It's what you'll see done with the "k" in derivation charts.